PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

     def plan(
         self,
-        call: QecInstrCall,
+        call: InstrCall,
-        operands: tuple[LogicalValueRef, ...],
+        operands: tuple[ValueRef, ...],
         context: LoweringContext,
     ) -> QecInstrPlan: ...
 ```

-The minimal instruction contract is therefore **name, typed inputs, typed
+The minimal generic definition contract is **stable identity, name, typed
+inputs, typed outputs, parameters, traits, and dialect semantic interfaces**.
-outputs, intended logical transformation, and logical-frame transfer**.
-The
+The QEC interface requires an intended logical transformation and
-frame transfer may be canonically derived for standard identity, preparation,
+logical-frame transfer.
+Frame transfer may be canonically derived for standard
-measurement, and Clifford transforms, but it is still explicit in the
+identity, preparation, measurement, and Clifford transforms, but it is still
-elaborated artifact.
-Parameters describe non-resource configuration such as
+explicit in the elaborated artifact.
+Parameters describe non-resource
-round count or basis; they do not replace typed input ports.
-Input and output
+configuration such as round count or basis; they do not replace typed input
-ports are named so diagnostics and generated metadata can say `control`,
+ports.
+Input and output ports are named so diagnostics and generated metadata
-`target`, `syndrome`, or `measured_patch` rather than only operand 0 or result
+can say `control`, `target`, `syndrome`, or `measured_patch` rather than only
-1. Physical-frame effects belong to `QecInstrImpl`/`QecInstrPlan`, because they
+operand 0 or result 1.
+Physical-frame effects belong to
-depend on the selected code realization and mapping.
+`QecInstrImpl`/`QecInstrPlan`, because they depend on the selected code
+realization and mapping.

 The name belongs to the QEC instruction and its owning set.
 It may have a
 stable qualified representation such as `pecos.surface/cx@1` for serialization,
-but the circuit stores it as opaque identity and never parses or dispatches on
+but the graph stores it as opaque identity and never parses or dispatches on
 the name.

 ### Code-block types and logical transformations

-The primary resource flowing through a logical circuit is a typed QEC code
+The primary QEC resource flowing through an instruction graph is a typed QEC code
 block.
 Conceptually, a block type identifies at least its code specification,
 number and organization of encoded logical qubits, and instruction-owned
 lifecycle state: